manjushamadhav2012-cell/retention-rate-aggregator/README.md

 ### Project Structure

 ```
-Python_Project/
+RETENTION_RATE_AGGREGATOR/
 ├── retention_rate_second_level_school.py
 ├── utils.py
 ├── requirements.txt
 ├── Dockerfile
 ├── docker-compose.yml
-├── transformed/           # Output files (created automatically)
+├── transformed/           # Transformed Output files
 └── tests/
     └── test_retention_rate_second_level_school.py
+    └── test_utils.py
 ```

 ### Notes

 - All output files are saved in the `transformed` directory.
-- Code changes on your host are reflected in the container (thanks to the volume mount).
+- Code changes on your host are reflected in the container.
 - You can install additional packages by adding them to `requirements.txt` and rebuilding the container.